 For lots more ideas, check out our guide to what to do with kids during summer vacation!
 Plus there are still a few weeks to enroll your children in camp; see our Summer Camp Guide.

 Thanks again to CuriOdyssey, our favorite serious science playground, for sponsoring this month’s post.
-Be sure to catch their new exhibit, Kinetic Creations, where art and science collide.
-Also, plan to join CuriOdyssey on July 5 for First Friday: an extended evening of bubble science, food, dancing, and games.
+Plan to join CuriOdyssey for First Fridays: an extended evening of bubble science, food, dancing, and games.